 Further, the Government, through the Natural Monopoly Agency, may consider wider economic and political factors in setting tariffs, such as the current low tariff for domestic transportation of coal used for power generation and heating.
 Similarly, the provision of passenger rail services in Kazakhstan is considered a social responsibility of the rail operator and, accordingly, tariffs are kept artificially low to ensure affordable passenger rail services for all members of the public.
 As a result, the Group's revenue, profit for the year and margins are sensitive to annual changes in transportation tariffs (particularly freight transportation tariffs).
 Freight transportation tariffs increased on average, based on the indexation process described above, by 15% in 2012, by 8.4% in 2013 and effective 1 January 2014, freight transportation tariffs increased by an average of 7%.
 The Company believes that it will be able to implement indexation of tariffs limited by inflation rates starting from January 2015 under the 2010 Government Development Programme.
 While 2014 Government Development Programme does not envisage such possibility, the Company still believes it may be able to implement such indexation after 2015.
-See "Risk Factors - Risk Factors Relating to the Group - The Group has received, and relies on, support from the Government".
+See "Risk Factors - The Group has received, and relies on, support from the Government".

 In addition, as part of the SES established by Belarus, Kazakhstan and Russia, an agreement provides for the unification of tariffs by 1 January 2013, across export, import and domestic freight transportation tariffs within each of these countries in accordance with specific standards, which permit rail transportation operators to change those tariffs at their discretion, but only upon the occurrence of certain economic factors and subject to certain caps set by national law.
 As a result, the Natural Monopoly Agency approved the increase of freight transportation tariffs taking into account unification across export, import and domestic routes.
 Starting from 1 January 2015, each of these countries must provide access to their respective railway infrastructures to the transportation operators from the other countries within the SES.
-This is reflected in the increase of the Group's turnover in transit transportation in 2013 and the Group's turnover for imports of freight, which increased by 5.1% and volume for imports of freight which increased by 4.8% in 2013, compared to 2012, while revenues generated from imports of freight during the same period increased by 18.4%.
-See "Risk Factors - Risk Factors Relating to the Group - The status of the Company as a monopoly and the dominant entity and the position of the Guarantors as dominant entities may result in limitations on the Group's operation".
+This is reflected in the increase of the Group's turnover in transit transportation in 2013 and the Group's turnover for imports of freight, which increased by 5.1% and volume for imports of freight during the same period increased by 18.4%.
+See "Risk Factors - The position of the Company as a monopoly and the dominant entity and the position of the Guarantors as dominant entities may result in limitations on the Group's operation".

 The Group's profit is also affected by the amount of grants it receives from the Government, as compensation for certain passenger transportation tariffs being set at low or unprofitable levels.
 These are shown in the Group's consolidated statement of comprehensive income in "Government grants".
 In each period presented, the Group received grants for passenger transportation, with the level of grants changing periodically.
 For the year ended 31 December 2013, the Group received KZT 23.9 billion in grants, which represented an increase of 7.8% from KZT 22.1 billion in grants received in 2012.
 The Company expects that in 2014, 2015 and 2016 the Government grants will be increased up to KZT 24.3 billion per year.
-See "Business of the Group - Business Operations of the Group - Transport Services - Passenger Transportation" and "Risk Factors - Risk Factors Relating to the Group - The Group has historically received, and relies on, support from the Government".
+See "Business of the Group - Business Operations of the Group - Transport Services - Passenger Transportation" and "Risk Factors - Risk Factors Relating to the Group - The Group has historically received and continues to rely on support from the Government, which indirectly controls the Company and may cause it to engage in business practices that conflict with the Company's commercial interests and the interests of the Noteholders".